Professional-grade quality cutting board crafted of solid maple. Works well as a pastry board, too. Reversible, two-sided board.

+Must be oiled and hand washed between uses.
 Pricey.
-Not safe for the dishwasher.
-Must be oiled and washed by hand between uses.

 Whether you learn to cook at the Culinary Institute of America or through a series of YouTube videos, one of the first takeaways from such schooling is that you need a good cutting board.

 For slicing, chopping, mincing, dicing, and so much more, a cutting board is an essential and versatile kitchen tool.

 From afar, it would appear that all cutting boards are created equal.
 After all, they are but slabs of wood, plastic, and glass that sit on a countertop.

 However, when selecting a cutting board, quality is key for several reasons:

 A bad board will not allow a cook to perform his or her knife tasks properly.

 A board with an uneven surface or splinters could ruin your meal prep or even send you to the ER for stitches.

 We spent hours researching the cutting board space, learning all we could about cutting board materials, care, and tips.

 Cutting boards are made of wood, plastic resins, and tempered glass.
 Simple?
 Not quite.
 There are pros and cons for each material, and much depends on whether you are using the cutting board for home or commercial purposes.